-The economics of religion as a field has grown in recent decades in leaps and bounds.
+The economics of religion as a field has grown in recent decades in leaps and bounds - and the reason is simple - we observe that the role of religion in society seems not to decrease with economic growth.
 This review has attempted to survey the state of research in this field.
 It has highlighted secularization, pluralism and economic growth; club goods, differentiated products and networks; issues with identification, secular competition and charitable giving; conflict and cooperation in developing societies; and finally it elucidates unanswered questions for future research in the economics of religion.
 If there is one criticism that can be levelled at the economics of religion literature more generally it is that while much of this literature takes ideas from other fields within economics and then applies them to the study of religion, there are relatively fewer ideas from this literature that cross the gap the other way i.e. where an idea specific to the economics of religion crosses over to contribute to economics more generally.
 To me this suggests that while much research is being conducted in this lively and policy-relevant field, there is much more work yet to be done.

-34 As lannaccone argued persuasively, 'Although beliefs lie at the core of every religion, economists have yet to say much about the formation of beliefs, religious or otherwise, nor have they given much attention to the process by which religions seek to shape people's beliefs and values.' (lannaccone 1998, p.1491).
+33 As lannaccone argued persuasively, 'Although beliefs lie at the core of every religion, economists have yet to say much about the formation of beliefs, religious or otherwise, nor have they given much attention to the process by which religions seek to shape people's beliefs and values.' (lannaccone 1998, p.1491).

-More importantly, there is much more work that must needs be done, because if we examine the entire history of mankind more people have died on account of religion than on account of the stock market.35 This simple fact alone must warrant economists' continued interest in studying the social and economic consequences of religion.
+More importantly, there is much more work that must needs be done, because if we examine the entire history of mankind more people have died on account of religion than on account of the stock market.34 This simple fact alone must warrant economists' continued interest in studying the social and economic consequences of religion.
 And whether we like it or not, the fact remains that religion has been a tremendous force throughout history, in all corners of the globe, and continues to exercise influence.
 Over the centuries, given the resources that religions have controlled and their power over individuals and their minds, we must expect that there would be major economic consequences.
 Of course, the methods we use to examine religion will remain scientific, rigorous and relevant, yet as economists we must also think more about how such research can be converted into sound intuition, practical economic ideas, or social policy that has relevance for the current state of the world's religions.
 Going forward, economics and religion may need to be much closer than some might believe.

-$^{^{35}}$ I am grateful to my Cambridge colleague William Brown for pointing this out to me.
+34 I am grateful to my Cambridge colleague William Brown for pointing this out to me.